RobDoan/studynote/English/newwords.md

       -  the results have been encouraging(/support/) enough to merit further investigation.
   - granular
   - hierachy  /'haiərɑ:ki/
     + OTP defines systems in terms of hierachies of applications.
+  - dense